Control of Unknown (Linear) Systems with Receding Horizon Learning: Conclusion and Outlook

-The proposed overall scheme can be extended into several directions.
-So far, we have not considered constraints.
-Indeed, constraints satisfaction is impossible without additional assumptions, but the satisfaction of polytopic input and output constraints, as times goes to infinity (under some constraint tightening or the use (relaxed-)barrier functions similarly to \cite{Fel-Ebe-15}), should be feasible.
+There are several interesting points of future research.
+One important question is to investigate under which conditions Assumption \ref{new} b) holds true.
+Related to this question is the issue whether or not the limiting estimates correctly identify the excited controllable modes of the unknown system and how fast $\epsilon(k)$ converges to zero relative to the uncontrollable modes of the system.
+Another interesting issue are constraints.
+Indeed, constraints satisfaction is impossible without additional assumptions, but the satisfaction of polytopic input and output constraints, as time goes to infinity (under some constraint tightening or the use (relaxed-)barrier functions similarly to \cite{Fel-Ebe-15}), should be feasible.
 In particular, such constraints would lead to piecewise quadratic respectively strongly convex value functions of the underlying optimization problems (see Lemma \ref{mp}) and hence it seems reasonable that similar proof arguments as in this work are applicable.
 As mentioned above, shaping the transient behavior is a key challenge and a well known problem from adaptive control.
 The proposed optimization-based formulation allows in principle to specify objectives, constraints (e.g. saturation functions to reduce peaking) and possibly a prior information about the system model in order to improve the transient behavior \cite{And-07}.
 Other important research directions are i) to address robustness and uncertainties, for example by using tube techniques \cite{Mayne-05} or techniques from robust control \cite{Sch-18} or ii) to fit the input-output data not to (lifted) linear signal models but to nonlinear models such as neural networks or iii) to study the approach (i.e. the regression) in a Bayesian context.
 Moreover, it would be interesting to replace in the receding horizon control scheme the time-varying terminal state weighting with an adaptive one, in the sense that, for instance, the weight increases only if there is no decrease in the value function after two consecutive time steps.
 Finally, despite the involved online optimization is computationally not very demanding, it is important to take real-time aspects into account and to develop anytime iteration schemes or to exploit dual (kernel) formulations of the underlying regression problems.